Tradiny/binance-dca/README.md

 }
 penalization = 50

+addresses = {
+    'BTC': 'YOUR BTC WITHDRAWAL ADDRESS',
+    'ETH': 'YOUR ETH WITHDRAWAL ADDRESS'
+}
+withdraw_period = 'every_week' # can be also 'every_month' or 'every_2nd_month'

 gmail_user = 'YOUR GMAIL ADDRESS' # set to None if you want to disable this gmail_password = 'YOUR GMAIL PASSWORD' to_email = 'EMAIL ADDRESS WHERE THE SYSTEM SENDS LOGS'

-debug = False
+debug = False # this disables buying and withdrawing if true
-script_root = '/PATH-TO-PROJECT/' # where the script is located
 ```

 ### Binance setup